juliusheese/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+in the return function() name is taken from the outer function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name is always the same and the number can change

 c.
 What is the lexical scope of `newRoll`?
+newroll is only block level because const is block level, or the level of the function; function level because the block is a function

 ### Task 2c - Exit Ticket